Slashdot

 President Bezos's secretary of Agriculture will mandate daily drone delivery of fresh broccoli to every American.
 Grandmas will be crushed under mountains of uneaten broccoli.

-well in some sates self checkout does not wic /ebt (Score:2)
+well in some sates self checkout does not wic /ebt (Score:3)

 well in some sates self checkout does not take wic / ebt

-They'll replace cashiers with Echo Dots (Score:2)
+They'll replace cashiers with Echo Dots (Score:4, Insightful)